JeSappelleRoot/PyTube/README.md

 * Official documentation of Youtube_dl module
  https://github.com/ytdl-org/youtube-dl

-* The best source I used to make PyTube
+* The best source used to make PyTube
  https://willdrevo.com/downloading-youtube-and-soundcloud-audio-with-python-and-pandas

 * Get information about a video